Get Healthier Teeth and Gums with these 7 Foods for Oral Health

 Blueberries, cranberries, blackberries, goji berries, strawberries—any deeply colored fruit is a great food for oral health because it’s high in antioxidants, which strengthen the cells of your body in order to protect against gum disease and tooth decay.

-Kale, spinach, collard greens, and other leafy vegetables are high in antioxidants as well, but they also contain nutrients that are vital for dental health: calcium and Vitamin K2.
+Fermented foods like natto and miso contain nutrients that are vital for dental health: calcium and Vitamin K2.

 Contrary to popular belief, you can get plenty of calcium from a plant-based diet without requiring dairy products.
 Calcium is critical for dental health and development, and Vitamin K2 keeps the calcium in your bones and teeth, directing it to where it should go to prevent the calcification of the arteries.

-Mushrooms are an excellent source of Vitamin D (they create their own when left out in the sun), which helps us absorb calcium.
+Mushrooms are an excellent source of Vitamin D (they create their own when left out in the sun), which helps us absorb calcium and keep teeth strong.
 A Vitamin D deficiency can cause 30-80 percent of calcium to go right through you, so it’s important to get some sun and enjoy foods that contain this sunshine vitamin.

 Almonds are another source of calcium, making them an ideal food for oral health, but they’re also high in phosphorus, a micronutrient that needs to be in balance with calcium.
-Deficiencies can lead to fragile teeth and poor bone development (making it a critical factor for children).
+Phosphorus deficiencies can lead to fragile teeth and poor bone development (making it a critical factor for children).